michal-h21/make4ht/README.md

 The above example will clean all output `HTML` files using the `tidy` command.

-The `match` action tests output file names using a `Lua` pattern matching function.
+The `match` action tests output filenames using a `Lua` pattern matching function.
 It executes a command or a function, specified in the second argument, on files whose filenames match the pattern.